What Is A Trade?¶

 A new powerful class of Zero Sum Automatic Market Makers becomes possible as liquidity providers no longer manage pools of YES and NO tokens.

-ZAMMs simply decide whether to accept a proposed exposure change \(\Delta e\).
+ZAMMs simply decide whether to accept a proposed change in account value vector \(\Delta e\).